shuber/owners/README.md

 Owners.for(".env", "app/controllers/posts_controller.rb", "app/models/user.rb")
 ```

 This method returns a unique array of all the owners who have subscribed to changes for the specified files.
+These subscribers can then be notified however you see fit!

 ## API